Hiawatha National Forest: Ecology

-Many wildlife species roam in this forest including timber wolves, white-tailed deer, golden eagles, black bears, moose, coyotes, bobcats, bald eagles, beavers, red foxes, river otters, Canadian lynxes, hawks, muskrats, weasels, sandhill cranes, minks, cougars, and wild turkeys.
+Many wildlife species roam in this forest including Great Lakes wolves, white-tailed deer, golden eagles, black bears, moose, coyotes, bobcats, bald eagles, beavers, red foxes, river otters, Canadian lynxes, hawks, muskrats, weasels, sandhill cranes, minks, cougars, and wild turkeys.

 The forest has over 100 mi of shoreline.
 Both units have shoreline on both Lake Superior and Lake Michigan; the east unit also has shoreline on Lake Huron and includes Round Island and its lighthouse.
 The West Unit borders Pictured Rocks National Lakeshore, which is administered by the National Park Service, and the Grand Island National Recreation Area, which is separately administered by the U.S. Forest Service.

 Activities

 Several lighthouses are located along the shores.
 The Point Iroquois Light is operated as a museum.

 Hiking

 A section of the 4,600 mi North Country Trail passes through the forest.

 Camping

 Hiawatha National Forest has many popular areas for camping tourism.
 Some of the campgrounds include the following: